leon-ng9/twitter-clone/README.md

-#Sample application
-Learning Ruby on Rails
+Application to learn Ruby on Rails